Shabbat (Talmud): Structure and content

-The tractate consists of 24 chapters and 138 paragraphs (mishnayot) and has a Gemara – rabbinical analysis of and commentary on the Mishnah – in both the Babylonian Talmud and all but the last four chapters of the Jerusalem Talmud.
+The tractate consists of 24 chapters and 138 paragraphs and has a Gemara—rabbinical analysis of and commentary on the Mishnah—in both the Babylonian Talmud and all but the last four chapters of the Jerusalem Talmud.
 There is also a Tosefta of 18 chapters for this tractate.

-In standard printed editions of the Babylonian Talmud, the Gemara contains 157 folio (double-sided) pages and is the longest tractate by page count after Baba Batra, which has 176 folio pages.
+In standard printed editions of the Babylonian Talmud, the Gemara contains 157 folio (double-sided) pages and is the longest tractate by page count after tractate Bava Batra, which has 176 folio pages.
 There are 92 folio pages of Gemara in the Jerusalem Talmud.

-In the Jerusalem Talmud, the Gemara for the last four chapters of the Mishna no longer exist.
-It is likely that handwritten manuscripts of these four chapters existed before the age of printing but that all the copies were destroyed in periodic acts of antisemitic violence, as well as by acts of deliberate destruction and suppression of the Talmud, such as at the Disputation of Paris.
+In the Jerusalem Talmud, the Gemara for the last four chapters of the Mishnah no longer exists.
+Handwritten manuscripts of these four chapters likely existed before the age of printing but that all the copies were destroyed in periodic acts of antisemitic violence, as well as by acts of deliberate destruction and suppression of the Talmud, such as at the Disputation of Paris.

-The mishnayot in the tractate are arranged in a sequential order, apart from the first one, which addresses the topic of carrying, but which can, however, be relevant right at the beginning of Shabbat.
-The tractate then continues to discuss what may not be done on Friday afternoon, and goes on to topics relevant to actions and preparations immediately before Shabbat.
+The in the tractate are arranged in a sequential order, apart from the first one, which addresses the topic of carrying loads on Shabbat, but which can, however, be relevant right at the beginning of Shabbat.
+The tractate then continues to discuss what may not be done on Friday afternoon and proceeds to topics relevant to actions and preparations immediately before Shabbat.